Best premium cars to buy in 2025

-We reveal the best premium cars you can buy in 2024, including the BMW 3 Series, Genesis G70 and Skoda Superb.
+We nominate the best premium cars you can buy in 2025, including the BMW 3 Series, Polestar 2 and Skoda Superb.

-These premium cars occupy the middle ground between mainstream four-door saloons and the kind of luxury cars that come with a chauffeur.
-Popular with company car drivers, they offer a terrific blend of style, practicality, price and performance.
+Not everybody wants an SUV.
+These premium cars occupy the middle ground between mainstream four-door saloons and luxury cars that potentially come with a chauffeur.
+Popular with company car drivers, they offer a terrific blend of style, practicality and performance for the price.

-Here’s a list of the best premium cars you can buy, with the results presented in alphabetical order.
+Here’s a list of the best premium cars you can buy in 2025, with our choices presented in alphabetical order.

 Alfa Romeo Giulia